dirkhugo/iotsens/sensps3dh.md

    request of a device with a one-way channel via a secondary device, such as a smartphone.

-   {{RFC8995}} on 'Bootstrapping Remote Secure Key Infrastructure' (BRSKI) deals with authentication of devices, including sending authorizations to the device as to what network they should join, and how to authenticate that network by specifying automated bootstrapping of an Autonomic Control Plane (ACP) {{RFC8994}}.
-BRSKI protocol specifies Secure Key Infrastructure (SKI) bootstrapping using manufacturer-installed X.509 certificates combined with a manufacturer's authorizing service, both online and offline.
+Task of a Public Key Infrastructure (PKI) with its various components (authorities) is to manage (inluding generation, distribution, operational usage, secure storage as well as revocation) certificates (e.g., of type X.509) to enable authentication and identification of IoT devices.
+The role of a IoT client to communicate with
+PKI system may be played by the local access point which usally has corresponding processing capabilities rather than the simple and cheap IoT devices.

+In case of manufacturer-installed X.509 certificates the 'Bootstrapping Remote Secure Key Infrastructure' (BRSKI) protocol {{RFC8995}}
+provides means for authentication both devices and the network and specifies a Secure Key Infrastructure (SKI) for bootstrapping.
    Bootstrapping is completed when the cryptographic identity of the new SKI is successfully deployed to the device.
 A locally issued certificate can be deployed to the device via the established secure